 The world is moving towards advancement rapidly.
 Where technology is becoming better, everything else related to it is also taking a sharp edge.
-However, if you consult the digital marketing agency for your business strategies today, you must understand Google Analytics and its latest updates.
+However, if you consult the for your business strategies today, you must understand Google Analytics and its latest updates.

 Here, we are looking into the differences between universal analytics and GA4.
 Let’s read which system is overshadowing which one.
 Let us begin!

 The new Universal Analytics platform establishes a standard for the collection and organization of user data.
 With Universal Analytics, websites can use new tracking codes and features that allow for more accurate measurement of user behavior.
 There are two types of Google Analytics available to users: GA and UA.
 The only official version currently supported is Universal Analytics.
 It is encouraged that all users migrate their properties to Universal Analytics.

 Google Analytics 4: What is it?

 Backend Firebase Analytics replaces Google Analytics in Google Analytics 4.
 While it reduces the amount of time you spend collecting and aggregating data, it better represents user behavior.

 Google has spent a great deal of time and money on GA4.
 The beta experience used to be called “App + Web,” but now it’s the default when creating new properties, and it’ll soon replace Universal Analytics.

 Compared with Google Analytics, what’s the difference between GA4 and Universal Analytics?

 Measurement models: different approaches

 The number of interactions a website receives from users throughout a session (hits).
 There may be multiple pageviews, events, and eCommerce transactions conducted during a session.